Specialist professional experience model

 Not all mentor teachers and schools could commit to involvement in multiple professional experience trials within a year due to the structure of alternating semesters of science and history/geography in school programs.
 In later professional experiences the criteria widened from seeking ‘expert’ science mentor teachers to recruiting those committed to supporting a pre-service teacher who wanted to focus on teaching science or mathematics.

-Clarity about expectations was enhanced by provision of an after-school ORS orientation meeting.
 The goals and expectations of the specialist professional experience regarding a focus on science and/or mathematics were explicitly outlined, and mentor teachers and pre-service teachers were able to meet their professional experience partner if available.
 The modules were introduced and their place in the project was clarified.

 Evaluation of the trials